gtamas/etcdmanagerold/README.md

  ## 1.0 is out now!

  Our first production release has just arrived.
-Head over to the new [releases repo](https://github.com/icellmobilsoft/etcdmanager/releases) and grab it! :)
+Head over to the new [repo](https://github.com/icellmobilsoft/etcdmanager/releases) and grab it! :)

 ![Alt text](/screenshots/screen1.png?raw=true "ETCD Manager settings")